 Eating some types of food may help reduce inflammation.

-The following foods, found in a Mediterranean diet, can provide many nutrients that are good for joint health and can help relieve joint inflammation.
+The following foods, found in a Mediterranean diet, can provide many nutrients that benefit joint health and may help relieve joint inflammation:

 Learn more about diet and arthritis.

 People with arthritis can participate in joint-friendly physical activity on their own or with friends.
-As many people with arthritis have other conditions, such as heart disease, it is important to choose appropriate activities.
+As many people with arthritis have other conditions, such as heart disease, it is important to choose appropriate activities, such as:

 Herbal medicines

-A number of natural remedies have been suggested for different types of arthritis.
-Research has shown that some herbal supplement may be able to relieve some pain and inflammation or help reduce the need for taking pain medications.
+A number of herbal supplements may benefit people with arthritis.
+According to a 2020 review of research, some herbal supplements may help relieve pain and inflammation or help reduce the need for taking pain medications.
 These include:

-However, anyone considering using natural remedies for any type of arthritis should speak to a doctor first.
+However, anyone considering using natural remedies for any type of arthritis should speak with a doctor first.
+Some supplements may negatively interact with prescription medications.

 There are more than 100 types of arthritis.

 Some types, such as RA and lupus, are caused by an overactive immune system and affect multiple organs.
-Other types are caused by physical degeneration in specific joints.
+Other types are due to physical degeneration in specific joints.

-A doctor can help a person determine whether they have arthritis and the best course of treatment for them.
-Treatments can include medications and lifestyle changes.
-In some cases, a person may need surgery.
+A doctor can help a person determine whether they have arthritis and the best course of treatment.
+Treatments can include medications and lifestyle strategies.
+In severe cases, a person may need surgery.